What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Results of the equipartition analysis

-\section{Launch time of the radio-outflow}
+\subsection{Launch time of the radio-outflow}

-Fitting the time evolution of the equipartition radius, we derive the velocity and launching time of the radio-emitting outflow (hereafter radio-outflow).
+To fit the time evolution of the equipartition radius, we derive the velocity and launching time of the radio-emitting outflow (hereafter radio-outflow).
 Fig. \ref{fig radius} depicts the equipartition radius at each observation time.
+Also shown in this figure are the results of \cite{Stein+2021} and \cite{Cendes+2021b}.
+Following \cite{Stein+2021} we use the discovery date as the origin of time.
+Note that \cite{Cendes+2021b} set their origin of time 10 days earlier.
 Since the quality of the data at 42 and 45 days after the discovery is too poor to determine the spectral peak, we do not include these observations in the following calculation.
-The frequency of the peak is also somewhat difficult to determine in the $\Delta t=551$~d data, but we include it in analysis with a sizable error bar.
+The frequency of the peak is also somewhat difficult to determine in the data at 551 days, but we include it in analysis with a sizable error bar.